 If we are not to surrender our ethical and intellectual patrimony as human beings, we must continue to believe that freedom—the ability to attain our best selves, to resist the tyranny of psychological as well as social, political and technological forces, and so to become the persons-plus, aka the persons-solo, we are meant to be—remains always possible, if improbable.
 If we shirk this responsibility, we will eventually find ourselves in the same diminished condition as Lewis Carroll’s Mock Turtle in Alice in Wonderland: “‘Once,’ said the Mock Turtle at last, with a deep sigh, ‘I was a real Turtle’.”

 David Solway is a Canadian poet and essayist.
 His most recent volume of poetry The Herb Garden appeared in spring 2018 with Guernica Editions.
 A partly autobiographical prose manifesto Reflections on Music, Poetry & Politics was released by Shomron Press in spring 2016.
 A CD of his original songs Blood Guitar and Other Tales appeared in 2016 and a second CD Partial to Cain accompanied by his pianist wife Janice Fiamengo appeared in June of this year.
-Solway continues to write for American political sites such as PJ Media , American Thinker and WorldNetDaily .
-His latest book The News from Pluto was recently accepted for publication with Black House in the U.K.
+Solway continues to write for American political sites such as PJ Media, American Thinker and WorldNetDaily.
+His latest book Notes from a Derelict Culture (Black House, 2019) was delisted from Amazon as of Sunday December 13, 2020.